 It would be just great if we could find someone out there in the wide world that would again be as inspired as the two of us , that could take this wonderful place further into the future and would possibly uphold our vision of a piece of the world to just leave in peace with minimal interference.
 To let animal, bird, tree bush etc. reign supreme!

 We have put huge bundles of energy, passion and money J into this unique property…so we can’t donate it unfortunately!
 Should anyone reading this be interested to talk to us, kindly send me a private email to firstname.lastname@example.org.
-It took us about two years to get to the point where we have made peace with the idea of selling the reserve.
+It took us about two years to get to the point where we have made peace with parting with the reserve.

 Gerhard & Ans Rademeyer